 Chicago

-The Essential Guide for Writers, Editors, and Publishers (15th
+Writing Style Manual: The Essential Guide for Writers, Editors, and

 The

-15th edition of the Chicago writing style manual is a great improvement
+edition of the Chicago writing style manual is a great improvement on

 the significant changes in style, usage, procedure, and technology since